duncanmcclean/simple-commerce/docs/upgrade-guides/v5-x-to-v6-0.md

 $order->gatewayData()->refund();
 ```

+### Medium: The "Enabled" status has been removed from Coupons

+The "Enabled" status toggle has been removed from coupons, in favour of the Start/End dates.

+As part of the update process, Simple Commerce will attempt to update your existing disabled coupons and set an end date on them so they're no longer usable.

 ### Medium: Changes to the `statusLog` method on Orders

 The `statusLog` method no longer accepts passing a status.
 Instead, you should query the status log for the event you're after, then get the `->last()` item in the collection.